Miami Heat Injury Report: Will Jimmy Butler Play Against Boston Celtics Tonight? Find Out

 Tyler Herro

-Tyler Herro has averaged 15.6 points, 5.1 rebounds and 3.5 assists in 16 games versus the Celtics in his career
+Tyler Herro has averaged 15.6 points, 5.1 rebounds and 3.5 assists in 16 games against the Celtics in his career.

-Jimmy Butler has averaged 18.9 points, 5.5 rebounds and 2.8 assists in 33 games against the Celtics in his career

 Injury Report